MarkPajak/Thesaurus/README.md

 # Thesaurus
-create an interactive popover glossary using a JSON thesaurus
+create an interactive popover glossary using a JSON thesaurus.
+This library auutomatically incorporates bootstrap-popover html into a block of text where terms are found that match entries in a pre-populated thesaurus.

+# Set up:

-Format of thesaurus.JSON as follows:
+Create a list of terms and definitions in JSON format as follows:

 [
   {